Laimonas-Mikalauskas/Python-and-SQL-projects-portfolio/README.md

 Introduction

-This repository shows practical application of core Python fundamentals with a focus on object-oriented-programming (OOP).
+This repository shows practical application of core Python fundamentals with a focus on object-oriented programming (OOP) and asynchronous programming.
 It includes multiple projects ranging from back-end systems to interactive games that demonstrates clean code structure by ensuring scalability of data management operations and smooth applications runtime by applying atttention to detail, creative, analytical thinking and problem solving skills

 Concepts